Tonya Danielly – Executive Director

 Samantha Chico – Riding Instructor

-Samantha graduated from California State University San Marco with a B.A. in Human Development.
+Samantha graduated from California State University San Marcos with a B.A. in Human Development.
 During her undergraduate years, she started volunteering at Ivey and is now currently working toward becoming P.A.T.H certified.
 Working in different departments here at Ivey has broadened her horizons and she hopes to enter the teaching credential program at CSUSM specializing in Special Education, in the near future.

 Board of Directors